-Most interesting wonders of Indonesia
+Most interesting landmarks of Indonesia

 Below are listed the most amazing natural and man made landmarks of Indonesia.